adnankarol/Table_Cell_Extracter_OpenCV/Readme.md

 2. Run the command

     `pip install -r requirements.txt`

+3. Follow Point 4 for tesseract installation.
+Without `tesseract.exe` empty cells will also be saved by default.

+4. Run the command

     `python extract_cells.py`

-3. In order to make path or any related change, please change the `config.yaml` file.
+NOTE:  In order to make path or any related change, please change the `config.yaml` file.

 <a name="Output"></a>